Affiliate links on SoundGuys may earn us a commission. Learn more.

 What frequency response is good for wired earbuds?

-If you keep seeing the words frequency response everywhere and don’t know what it refers to, don’t worry you’re not alone.
-Frequency response denotes how well a pair of earbuds can reproduce the range of frequencies of sound; in the case of human hearing, this ranges between 20Hz-20kHz, assuming you haven’t damaged your stereocilia too much.
+Frequency response denotes how well a pair of earbuds can reproduce the audible range of sound frequencies.
 Basically, it refers to the ability of each component in your playback chain to accurately reproduce the signal that’s being fed to it.

 In our reviews, to help you interpret the product’s measured frequency response, we also display a reference curve (colored pink) on the same chart, that represents what we consider to be the ideal frequency response shape for the kind of product you’re looking at.
-You might see this referred to as the SoundGuys “House Curve” or “Target Curve.”
+You might see this referred to as the SoundGuys “House Curve,” “Preference Curve,” or “Target Curve.”
 You can learn more about it here.
 Unfortunately, nothing is perfect, and it’s further confounded by the fact that our ears aren’t perfect either.
-This is why some manufacturers allow you to modify the frequency response of their products to help compensate for variations in our hearing, or in the case of a brand like Beats, to add some emphasis to lower notes.
+This is why some manufacturers allow you to modify the frequency response of their products to help compensate for variations in our hearing, or for specific listener preferences for bass and treble.

 How we choose the best wired earbuds

-Being that we’ve been covering the audio industry for some time, we’re acutely aware of what the top of the market is.
-It’s not exactly a huge mystery which companies are great at this sort of thing, and which ones aren’t as much.
+We’ve been covering the audio industry for some time, so it’s not a huge mystery which companies are great at this sort of thing, and which ones aren’t as much.
 However, we give everyone their fair shot because there are always some surprises out there.
-That said, we’ve culled through countless wired earbuds to find the best possible options for you.
+That said, we’ve culled countless wired earbuds to find the best possible options for you.

 Why you should trust SoundGuys